MarkovD/TrainingNexus/LAB01/LAB01_instruction.md

 Currently I'm using GNS3 version 2.2.5.

-> :warning: If you are using GNS3 VM some steps can be slightly different.
+> :warning: If you are using GNS3 VM some step can be slightly different.

 ### **GNS3 initial setup**